Jambr0li/play-imposter-game/README.md

 - `hostId`: ID of the player who created the game
 - `status`: "waiting" | "playing" | "finished"
 - `word`: The word shown to non-imposter players
+- `category`: The category of the word
+- `categoryPreference`: Host's preferred category ("Random", "Food", "Location", "Animal", "Object")
-- `imposterId`: ID of the player who is the imposter
+- `imposterIds`: Array of player IDs who are imposters
+- `imposterCount`: Number of imposters selected by host (defaults to 1)
+- `usedWords`: Array of previously used words (to avoid repeats)
 - `createdAt`: Timestamp

 ### Players Table